Return to Resources

 LooGuessr by Jonathan Zhu, Shougan Gu, Saarujan Sathees, Naman Biyani

-Runner-Up: PathSense
+Runner-up: PathSense

 Inspiration: Motivated by personal connections to visually impaired family members, the team sought to address the challenges faced by visually impaired individuals navigating indoor spaces.
 While outdoor navigation technologies have advanced, indoor environments remain difficult to navigate without assistance.